How Often Should You See a Chiropractor?

 How Often Should You See a Chiropractor for Back Pain?

-• Acute low back pain: Guidelines often recommend 1–2 visits per week in the short term until symptoms improve.
+• Acute low back pain (new/sudden pain): Guidelines often recommend 2–3 visits per week in the short term.
+This helps reduce pain quickly, restore movement, and prevent the pain from becoming long-term.

-• Chronic back pain: Visits are usually spaced out weekly or biweekly, combined with exercise, stress management, and lifestyle changes.
+• Chronic low back pain (lasting 12+ weeks): Visits are usually spaced to once a week or every other week, combined with exercise, posture correction, and lifestyle changes.

 How Often Should Children See a Chiropractor?

-Parents often ask: “Do kids need chiropractic care as often as adults?”
+Parents frequently ask: “Do kids need chiropractic care as often as adults?”

 How Often Should Pregnant Women See a Chiropractor?

-Pregnancy brings unique stress on the spine and pelvis.
+Pregnancy adds unique stress on the spine, hips, and pelvis.

-• Many expecting moms benefit from weekly or biweekly visits, especially in the later stages when discomfort increases.
+• Many expecting moms benefit from weekly or biweekly visits, especially in the later months when physical strain is highest.

 Wellness and Maintenance: How Often Should You Come in for Prevention?

-Think of it like dental cleanings... you don’t wait until your teeth hurt to see the dentist.
-Similarly, chiropractic care helps your body adapt to stress, posture, and activity before problems build up.
+Think of it like dental cleanings.
+You don’t wait until there’s a cavity to see the dentist.
+Similarly, chiropractic care can help prevent flare-ups, improve posture, and support overall wellness.

-For many, this means visits every few weeks or monthly to stay aligned, active, and pain-free.
+For most patients, this means visits every few weeks or once a month.

-The Bottom Line: How Often Should You Visit a Chiropractor in Atlanta?
+The Bottom Line: How Often Should You Visit a Chiropractor?

 So, how often should you see a chiropractor?